PariSatya/satya_git/Readme.md

-Parikshith is a genius scientist.
+Parikshith will be placed in Qualcomm.
+He get 25 lakh package per year.
+Job location is london branch.